 The walking trail has many twists and turns, giving you a multitude of different perspectives of cliffs, beaches and the sea.

-I set up around this cliff and had my snack which was a Cliff bar haha and played around with slow shutter speed settings and my tripod.
+I set up on this cliff and had my snack which was a Cliff bar haha and played around with slow shutter speed settings and my tripod.

 I came across a few fields of cows on this hike and the field in the picture above I found quite mesmerising.
 It reminded me of when I was in Austria, with their bright green Teletubby-esque hills spotted with cows.